 - Student Voice (Student Union, Course Representatives, Events and Committees) speak to Craig Whitehill and Harjinder Singh

 This team is passionate about organising a fantastic calendar of events for you to enjoy.
 We implement activities that can enrich your life, raise your awareness of the diverse society we live in and give you new experiences.
 This includes attending workshops, going on trips, getting involved with the local community through volunteering or engaging in charity work.
-These activities not only allow you to have fun but enhance your life experience and future employability.
+These activities allow you to have fun, enhance your life experience and future employability.

-While at College, you will have the chance to visit and take part in fairs and sales taking place in the campus atria, attend seminars and talks by inspirational speakers, and sample our legendary samosas.
+While at College, you will have the chance to visit and participate in fairs and sales taking place in the campus atria, attend seminars and talks by inspirational speakers, and sample our legendary samosas.
 We also organise plenty of fun activities away from campus, too – and the cost is usually subsidised, making these trips really affordable.
-Past activities have included ice skating trips; visits to Christmas markets; climbing Snowdon; going for a private tour of the Houses of Parliament; visiting the Slavery Museum in Liverpool; and a day out at Alton Towers.
-We’ve always got something planned, and we raise money for charity with bake sales, too.
+Past activities have included ice skating trips, visits to Christmas markets, climbing Snowdon, a private tour of the Houses of Parliament, visiting the Slavery Museum in Liverpool, and a day out at Alton Towers.
+We have always got something planned, and we raise money for charity with bake sales, too.